Aegis

-The aegis (/ˈi:dʒɪs/ EE-jis; αἰγίς aigís), as stated in the Iliad, is a device carried by Athena and Zeus, variously interpreted as an animal skin or a shield and sometimes featuring the head of a Gorgon.
+The aegis or egis (/ˈi:dʒɪs/ EE-jis; αἰγίς aigís), as stated in the Iliad, is a device carried by Zeus, Apollo and Athena, variously interpreted as an animal skin or a shield and sometimes featuring the head of a Gorgon.
 There may be a connection with a deity named Aex, a daughter of Helios and a nurse of Zeus or alternatively a mistress of Zeus (Hyginus, Astronomica 2.
 13).

 The modern concept of doing something "under someone's aegis means doing something under the protection of a powerful, knowledgeable, or benevolent source.
 The word aegis is identified with protection by a strong force with its roots in Greek mythology and adopted by the Romans; there are parallels in Norse mythology and in Egyptian mythology as well, where the Greek word aegis is applied by extension.

 Etymology

 The Greek αἰγίς aigis has many meanings, including: